[F12] Recursos - La guía definitiva sobre la jubilación en España: todo lo que necesitas saber (2024)

 Partial retirement is the most traditional way of combining work and pension.
 This type of retirement after the age of 60 happens while still having an employment contract or linked to a relief contract with another unemployed worker:

-There is also so-called delayed retirement, which covers those who decide to remain 100% active and delay retirement.
-They can also improve their benefits or receive other advantages that are applied to the contribution base:
+There is also so-called deferred retirement, which covers those who decide to remain 100% active and delay retirement.
+Additionally, they can improve their benefits or receive other advantages applied to the contribution base.

 Retirement for the self-employed